conjurdemos/cloudfoundry-conjur-demo/tas-with-installed-tile/README.md

   secret and entitlements in a policy branch in this demo:
   - `CONJUR_POLICY`: the policy branch used to configure your TAS tile.
 This is where host identities are automatically added by the service broker.
-  - `CONJUR_ACCOUNT`: the account name for your Conjur / DAP instance.
+  - `CONJUR_ACCOUNT`: the account name for your Conjur instance.
   - `CONJUR_AUTHN_LOGIN`: the identity of a Conjur user who can load a policy into the `root` branch.
   - `CONJUR_AUTHN_API_KEY`: the API key of your Conjur user.
-  - `CONJUR_APPLIANCE_URL`: the URL of your Conjur / DAP instance.
-When using a high-availability DAP master cluster, this should be set to the URL of the master load balancer.
+  - `CONJUR_APPLIANCE_URL`: the URL of your Conjur instance.
+When using a high-availability master cluster, this should be set to the URL of the master load balancer.
-  - `CONJUR_SSL_CERTIFICATE`: the PEM-encoded x509 CA certificate chain for your Conjur / DAP instance, provided as a string.
+  - `CONJUR_SSL_CERTIFICATE`: the PEM-encoded x509 CA certificate chain for your Conjur instance, provided as a string.
 This value may be obtained by running the command:
      ```sh-session
-     $ openssl s_client -showcerts -servername [DAP_INSTANCE_DNS_NAME] \
+     $ openssl s_client -showcerts -servername [CONJUR_INSTANCE_DNS_NAME] \
-       -connect [DAP_INSTANCE_DNS_NAME]:443 < /dev/null 2> /dev/null \
+       -connect [CONJUR_INSTANCE_DNS_NAME]:443 < /dev/null 2> /dev/null \
        | sed -ne '/-BEGIN CERTIFICATE-/,/-END CERTIFICATE-/p'
      -----BEGIN CERTIFICATE-----
      ...